 2. Prioritize customer convenience.

 While your registration process provides key information for the internal side of your business, you can only collect the information you need if you have a streamlined external registration process.
-Lengthy and confusing registration forms can lead to form abandonment and result in less information coming in overall.
+Create a secure, convenient registration experience for your customers by:

 - Integrating forms into your website.
 Customers today are wary of scams and may hesitate to enter their sensitive financial and contact information into your online registration form.
 This is especially true if your forms open in a new window or navigate users away from the rest of your website.
-Offer integrated forms so customers never doubt who they’re giving their information to.
+Offer integrated forms, so customers never doubt who they’re giving their information to.

 Additionally, while it might be tempting to collect as much information about your customers as possible from your registration process, try to keep your forms short.
 Registration and payment forms that are over a page in length can seem unnecessary and result in abandoned forms.
 Show your customers you value their time by only asking for necessary information when they register.

-- Business specific solutions.
-From dance studios to pet groomers, many businesses have software created just for them.
-For example, a dog daycare may be able to treat dogs as clients using a generic registration software, or they could invest in dog daycare software essentials for a solution that caters to their unique needs, such as recording vaccines and dog behavioral notes.
+- Business-specific solutions: It’s important to have solutions that align with your business’s specific needs.
+For example, a pet daycare service may be able to treat dogs as clients using a generic registration software, or they could invest in dog daycare software essentials that cater to their unique needs, such as recording vaccines and making dog behavioral notes.